Sagid28/Image-Segmentation/README.md

 # Anomaly Detection on Washer Dataset

 ## Problem Statement

-The goal of this project is to perform anomaly detection on a washer dataset using effective machine learning algorithms, with a focus on Variational AutoEncoder (VAE).
-The model is trained on the "washer_ok" dataset and then tested on the "washer_ng" dataset to predict and detect anomalies, visualized through generated heat maps.
+The project aims to perform anomaly detection on a washer dataset using advanced learning algorithms, including the Variational AutoEncoder (VAE) and its variations.
+The model is trained on the "washer_ok" dataset and subsequently tested on the "washer_ng" dataset.
+The objective is to predict and detect anomalies while generating informative heat maps.

 ## Overview

-Anomaly detection is a fundamental task in the field of Computer Vision.
-In this project, we leverage the power of "Image Segmentation" techniques to detect anomalies within washer images.
-Four distinct algorithms have been employed for this purpose, each meticulously chosen after thorough dataset analysis and algorithmic research.
-The application of these algorithms on the dataset serves as a powerful means of uncovering anomalies.
+Anomaly detection is a pivotal task within the realm of Computer Vision.
+This project explores the utilization of "Image Segmentation" techniques for anomaly detection, showcasing the power of cutting-edge algorithms.
+Four distinct algorithms have been applied to the dataset, each meticulously selected after comprehensive analysis and research.
+The resultant application of these algorithms contributes to the detection of anomalies.

 ## Dataset

-The dataset comprises RGB images representing different instances of washers:
+The dataset consists of RGB images portraying various instances of washers:

 - `washer_ok`: 30 images
 - `washer_ng`: 92 images

-## Data Split
-The data is divided into distinct sets for training, validation, and testing:
-- Training Data: `washer_ok` (30 images)
-- Validation Data: `washer_ng_kizu` (10 images)
-- Test Data: `washer_ng_sabi` (4 images)

 ## Algorithms

-The project employs the following cutting-edge algorithms to address the anomaly detection task:
+The project incorporates the following sophisticated algorithms to address the anomaly detection task:

-1. **Variational AutoEncoder (VAE)**: The VAE algorithm showcases its ability to uncover latent patterns within the washer dataset.
+1. **Variational AutoEncoder (VAE)**: The VAE algorithm is at the core of anomaly detection, capturing latent patterns within the washer dataset.

-2. **U-Net**: Leveraging the U-Net architecture, the model demonstrates its prowess in accurately segmenting washer images and highlighting anomalies.
+2. **U-Net**: Leveraging the U-Net architecture, the model showcases its ability to segment washer images accurately and identify anomalies.

-3. **U-Net Xception Style**: This variant of the U-Net algorithm, inspired by Xception, enhances the anomaly detection capabilities.
+3. **U-Net Xception Style**: A variant inspired by Xception, this algorithm enhances anomaly detection with its unique approach.

-4. **MultiResUnet**: The MultiResUnet algorithm further enriches the anomaly detection process with its multi-resolution approach.
+4. **MultiResUnet**: Employing a multi-resolution strategy, the MultiResUnet algorithm further refines anomaly detection.

 ## Reports

-For a detailed exploration of the methodologies, results, and insights, please refer to the comprehensive report available in both English and Japanese versions.
+For an in-depth exploration of model architecture, training, and evaluation, please refer to the comprehensive report available in both English and Japanese versions.
+The report provides detailed insights into the methodologies employed and their outcomes.

-This project exemplifies the synergy between sophisticated machine learning algorithms and domain-specific anomaly detection, showcasing its potential in real-world applications.
+This project exemplifies the synergy between sophisticated machine learning algorithms and domain-specific anomaly detection, highlighting their potential for real-world applications.